open-source-modelling/Smith_Wilson_italiano_python/README.md

 ### Nota:
 Per estrapolare la curva, è sufficiente conoscere i parametri aggiuntivi (`alpha` e `ufr`), le scadenze utilizzate per la calibrazione e il vettore `b*Q`.

-In tal caso, non è difficile modificare la funzione `SWExtrapolate()` in modo da accettare come input `Q*b` invece di `b`.
+In tal caso, non è difficile modificare la funzione `SWEstrapolazione()` in modo da accettare come input `Q*b` invece di `b`.
 Un esempio di tale implementazione può essere visualizato in questo [Jupyter Notebook](https://github.com/open-source-modelling/EIOPA_smith_wilson_test) (in inglese)

 Un esempio di questo formato è il tasso privo di rischio mensile pubblicato dall'Autorità europea per l'assicurazione e la previdenza professionale [sito EIOPA ufficiale](https://www.eiopa.europa.eu/tools-and-data/)

-To extrapolate the curve, it is enough to know the additional parameters (alpha and ufr), the maturities used for calibration and the vector b*Q. If this is the case, it is not difficult to modify the function `SWExtrapolate()` to take as input Qb instead of b.
+To extrapolate the curve, it is enough to know the additional parameters (alpha and ufr), the maturities used for calibration and the vector b*Q. If this is the case, it is not difficult to modify the function `SWEstrapolazione()` to take as input Qb instead of b.
 An example of such an implementation can be seen in this Jupyter Notebook https://github.com/open-source-modelling/EIOPA_smith_wilson_test.
 An example of this format is the monthly risk free rate published by the European Insurance and Occupational Pensions Authority

 </br>